Kaeytee/Ai-Environmental-Impact-Analyzer/README.md

 - **🚚 Supply Chain Assessment**: Tracks supply chain details to determine carbon footprint and sustainability.
 - **📊 Environmental Footprint Score**: Aggregates data into a comprehensible score for the user.
 - **💻 User-Friendly Interface**: Interactive dashboard for displaying detailed analysis and suggestions for eco-friendly alternatives.
+- **🔗 Blockchain Integration**: Ensures data integrity and decentralized storage of impact analyses.
+- **🛡️ Secure Web3 Authentication**: Allows users to log in with crypto wallets (e.g., MetaMask) to maintain privacy and decentralization.

 ---